Watling Estate: History

-The Housing of the Working Classes Act 1890 encouraged the London authority to improve the housing in their areas.
+The Housing of the Working Classes Act 1890 (53 & 54 Vict. c.
+70) encouraged the London authority to improve the housing in their areas.
 It also gave them the power acquire land and to build tenements and houses (cottages).
 The First World War indirectly provided a new impetus, when the poor physical health and condition of many urban recruits to the army was noted with alarm.
 This led to a campaign known as 'Homes fit for Heroes'.
 In 1919 the Government, through The Addison Act (Housing Act 1919) the required councils to provide housing built to the Tudor Walters standards.
 It helped them to do so through the provision of subsidies.
 These were then removed by the Geddes Axe of 1922, and partially restored by the Wheatley Act of 1924.

-Thus LCC was actively looking for suitable land when the Northern Line was extended in 1934 opening up a new transport corridor.
+Thus LCC was actively looking for suitable land when the Northern line was extended in 1934, opening up a new transport corridor.
 LCC quickly purchased 387 acre of farmland adjacent to the new Burnt Oak tube station.
-The plans were drawn up by the LCC's Chief Architect, George Forrest.
+The plans were drawn up by the LCC's chief architect, George Forrest.
 He set aside 48 acre for allotments and parks and 16 acre for schools and public buildings.
 The rest was for housing.

 Design

 Planning the estate

-In 1912 Raymond Unwin, published a pamphlet Nothing gained by Overcrowding.
+In 1912 Raymond Unwin published a pamphlet Nothing gained by Overcrowding.
 These ideas influenced the Tudor Walters Report of 1918.
 The report recommended housing in short terraces, spaced at 70 ft at a density of 12 to the acre: and this defined the Watling Estate.
 The estate shows all the signs of the "garden city movement".
 Care was taken to exploit the undulating ground, offering vistas and long views.
 There are cul de sacs.
 The terraces are indeed short and stepped back at road corners to open up the space.
 Throughout the estate runs the Silk Stream, and the banks have been used to create parks and internal open-space.

 Houses and flats

-There were 4012 dwellings on the estate, Most were traditional brick; there were 252 'Atholl' steel and 464 timber-frame homes built as experiments.
+There were 4012 dwellings on the estate.
+Most were traditional brick; there were 252 'Atholl' steel and 464 timber-frame homes built as experiments.
 It was hoped that they would be cheaper and quicker to build.
 Most were larger family homes: there was a mix of parlour and non-parlour types.
 There were also around 320 flats, built in low-rise blocks.